5 Star Continuing Education 5-star Customer Rated

 Are Enrolled Agents, CPAs, attorneys and other credentialed preparers allowed to earn the AFSP - Record of Completion?

 Yes.
-Although the program is not intended for credentialed preparers because they already possess a higher level of qualification, they may still opt to participate in the program and will be subject to the same requirements as exempt preparers.
+Although the program is not intended for credentialed preparers because they already possess a higher level of qualification, they may still opt to participate in the program.

 Will I still be able to represent clients before the IRS if I don't participate in the Annual Filing Season Program?